ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_zimbra/guide.en-ie.md

 Click on the cogwheel icon in the top right-hand corner of your Zimbra interface, then click on `Settings`{.action}.
 Next, click on `Signatures`{.action} in the left-hand column.

-You can find the configuration details in the "[Configure Zimbra interface preferences](#settings)" section of this guide (click on the tab **Signatures**).
+You can find the configuration details in the “[Configure Zimbra interface preferences](#settings)” section of this guide (click on the tab **Signatures**).

 ### Automatic Replies <a name="auto-reply"></a>

 When you are absent without access to your email account, you can set up a message that will be used to automatically reply to emails.
-In Zimbra webmail, this feature is called "Out of Office".
+In Zimbra webmail, this feature is called “Out of Office”.

 To manage your responder, click on the cogwheel icon in the top right-hand corner of your interface, then click on `Settings`{.action} and then on `Out of Office`{.action}.